AbhijeetRoy2107/snake_game_inPython/README.md

 A simple classic snake game built by using python

 # Getting Started
-Run the `main` file using cmd or an IDE.
+Run the `main` file using cmd or an IDE from the parent folder.